 Do we need to meditate?
 And if so, why?
 Is there a real benefit from meditation?
 In this video teaching, Phakchok Rinpoche answers with an emphatic “Yes!”
-If we actually practice mediation, Rinpoche observes, we go beyond the theory and gain experience.
+If we actually practice mediation, Rinpoche observes, we go beyond theoretical understand and gain experience.
 And then, we will feel the benefits ourselves.

 Do We Need to Meditate?
 Looking at Our Mind and Actions